CenitFinance/ethglobal_istanbul_2023/README.md

 # Themis: Smart Incentivization with ZKML

+If interested in the project, follow us at [@CenitFinance](https://twitter.com/CenitFinance) or contact us here: https://www.cenit.finance/contact

 ## Description

 Themis is a framework for improving protocol incentives and optimizing for long-term loyalty through data-driven analysis.
 It delivers those improvements in a trustless manner using Zero-Knowledge Proofs over the Machine Learning model results (ZKML).